Web development

 Designing a kook website is easy for the kook, but for the professional designer, hitting that hysterical high just right is damned near impossible.
 Compared to grungy or minimalist design, kook design is a genre better left to the kook.

 I'm going to send you to two websites that, I think, show this quite nicely.
 One or the other will probably offend you, and neither is safe for work.
-The first is America Forever, an earnest anti-homosexuality website out of Utah that encapsulates much of the kook aesthetic.
+The first is [America Forever] (I've removed the link because the site is dead), an earnest anti-homosexuality website out of Utah that encapsulates much of the kook aesthetic.

 The other is The Landover Baptist Church.
 Landover Baptist tries to look like a kooky site, but LB is a parody of kooky websites and, unfortunately, it fails in the most important feature of a kook website: it's too well-organized.